anymousuer293/schapp/README.md

 ---
 Well all programming languages are related to C++ and C. Why C++ and C?
 Most programming languages have similar syntax to C++ and C. Like python for example.
 That programming language actually is coded in C++ or C. Well other programming language are a mixup of two languages.
 Like C#, or C sharp.
 C# is a programming language made out of two.
 C++ and Java.
 It is used in many programs and editors like unity and that's it.
 That's all the editors I know that support C#.
 Well VS code supports it also.

-### Data
+### Data[^data]
-Well ``data`` stores information.
-Here's what ``data`` looks like in a ``.log`` file.
+Well ``data``[^data] stores information.
+Here's what ``data``[^data] looks like in a ``.log`` file.

 ```
-16:33:21 - Started Assignment "Linear Equations
+16:33:21 6/5/22 - Started Assignment "Linear Equations
-16:43:55 - Completed assignment "Linear Equations"
+16:43:55 6/5/22 - Completed assignment "Linear Equations"
-16:45:12 - Commented "This was really easy!" on "Linear Equations" as "David L."
+16:45:12 6/5/22 - Commented "This was really easy!" on "Linear Equations" as "David L."
-16:46:12 - Started Assignment "Variables in Algebra"
+16:46:12 6/5/22 - Started Assignment "Variables in Algebra"
+16:52:19 6/5/22 - Completed Assignment "Variables in Algebra"
 ```
-a[^1]
+Well data stores information that is critical.
+Well some information will be erased for storage.
+So let's say you completed "ABC's and 123's" 5 years ago.
+That will be erased for storage, but teacher's will know that you still completed that assignment.

+#### Storage
+Storage takes up your disk storage.
+So we will erase some data to stop that from happening.
+All of this is controlled by the source code.

+[^data]: Data is really really really really important in this application.
+This data is automatically erased and stored by the source code.